Tingmiatornis: Paleoecology

 A number of other vertebrates are known alongside Tingmiatornis from the locality on Axel Heiberg Island, including champsosaurs that measured 2.4 m in length; fish including gar, bowfins, members of the extinct Vidalamiinae, and indeterminate teleosts; turtles, including Aurorachelys, Borealochelys, indeterminate eucryptodires, and indeterminate trionychids; and juvenile elasmosaurs, known from teeth.
 During the Turonian, the area would have been a large, freshwater to brackish bay situated at approximately 71° paleolatitude.

 This habitat, which had a mean temperature of approximately 14 °C, would have been an ideal nesting ground for Tingmiatornis, although no eggs or nests have been found at the locality to date.
-The bowfins that swam in the surrounding water, which likely measured 30–60 cm in length, may have competed with Tingmiatornis for smaller fish, if the latter was a diving bird.
+The bowfins that swam in the surrounding water, which likely measured 30–60 cm in length, may have competed with Tingmiatornis for smaller fish, if the latter was a diving animal.
 Tingmiatornis may also have fished at night, much like the modern Western grebe; at this latitude, it would have experienced approximately two months of continuous darkness per year.

 During the Late Cretaceous, high latitudes appeared to have been dominated by ornithurines as opposed to the more basal enantiornithines.
 This may be due to ornithurines exploiting more aquatic niches or having higher growth rates in highly seasonal climates; the latter likely did not apply as strongly to Tingmiatornis due to the warm local climate.